kninad/kninad.github.io/README.md

 # Usage and Publishing

+Last checked compatability with Hugo Version: `0.139.4`.
+Newer versions `0.14xx` did not work well as hugo showed a warning for kayal theme not being compatible.

 - Edit the markdown files in `content`
 - Preview the website using `hugo server` -- will open a local website (default on `localhost:1313`)